scottlamb/moonfire-nvr/guide/easy-install.md

 The script may be given the "-f" option.
 If you do, you are telling the script that you do not want any existing installation of ffmpeg to be overwritten with a newer one.
 This could be important to you.
-If you do use it, and the version you have installed is not compatible with moonfire, you will be told through a message.
+If you do use it, and the version you have installed is not compatible with Moonfire, you will be told through a message.
 If you have no ffmpeg installed, the option is effectively ignored and the necessary version of ffmpeg will be installed.

-The setup script should only need to be run once (after `prep.config` has been created), although if you do a re-install of moonfire, in particular a much newer version, it is a good idea to run it again as requirements and pre-requisites may have changed.
+The setup script should only need to be run once (after `prep.config` has been created), although if you do a re-install of Moonfire, in particular a much newer version, it is a good idea to run it again as requirements and pre-requisites may have changed.
 Running the script multiple times should not have any negative effects.